-It is a huge pleasure to introduce this update to the agreed syllabus for Wandsworth.
-This update has been built on the great work undertaken in the previous revision with minor amendments to ensure it is up to date.
-I owe a huge debt of gratitude to all those involved (outlined below) and to the Members of the SACRE Group.
+It is a huge pleasure to introduce the new agreed syllabus for Wandsworth.
+I owe a huge debt of gratitude to the Members of the SACRE Group and in particular to the working party headed by Jo Taylor, Associate Head and Head of Philosophy, Beliefs and Ethics (PBE) at Chestnut Grove Academy in Balham.
+Without Jo's help and guidance the new agreed syllabus you see today would not have been written.

 Wandsworth is one of the largest inner London boroughs with a diverse and fast changing population.
 Residents with some of the highest incomes in London live adjacent to those with the lowest.
 Wandsworth also has a proud tradition of community cohesion and integration.
+The Leader of the Council, Cllr Ravi Govindia, chairs the Multi-faith Group which meets three times a year.
+It is an excellent forum to discuss community issues and identify and work on solutions with faith and community leaders.

 Some of the challenges facing our schools include tackling issues related to economic deprivation, as well as language barriers and relatively high pupil mobility.
-Despite these challenges Wandsworth schools are amongst the best in London and many of our Wandsworth pupils sit and pass the GCSE in RE.
-In 2022, 84% achieved a Grade 9-4, above the national average (of 75%).
+Despite these challenges Wandsworth schools are amongst the best in London and most of our Wandsworth pupils sit and pass the GCSE in RE.
+In 2016, 74.3 % achieved Grades A\ to C, above the national average.
 A pleasing number also go on to take the subject at A level.

-This update is designed to be a useful working tool for teachers across all age groups to help them with lesson preparation and structuring the teaching time allocated to RE.
+This New Agreed Syllabus is designed to be a useful working tool for teachers across all age groups to help them with lesson preparation and structuring the teaching time allocated to RE.
 There is a recognition that some teachers delivering RE in primary schools may not have studied this as a specialist subject.
 Also included are useful contact details for faith groups and helpful web links and addresses of places of worship that welcome school visits.
 I hope readers will find this document helpful and informative.

-Councillor Jafri Chair of Wandsworth SACRE February 2023
+Councillor Antonia Dunn Chair of Wandsworth SACRE